OperatorJack/Vampyr-Vampirism-Expanded/README.md

 ### **Shadowstep**
 When in shadows, the player will have the ability to teleport to any visible location that is also in shadows.
 This will be mappd to a new key button.
 This will cost 25 blood per use.
 Teleporting to a non-shadow area by accident will still consume 25 blood, but no teleport will occur.

+### **Bite Attack**
+Bite will be a new melee attack, separate from the standard melee attack.
+It will be mapped to a new key button.
+Using *Bite* will drain the player's stamina by a significant amount.
+During combat, the player may bite an NPC as an attack.
+It will always be reported as assault if not in combat.
+This will restore 10 blood and has a chance to inflict vampirism on the target.

+Succesfully biting an NPC in combat will pause combat and player the biting animation.

 ### **Feeding**
 A new service option will be added to all NPC dialogue windows: "Feeding".
 Using this service option will perform a success-check.
 If successful, the player will feed on the NPC and gain a calculated blood amount.
 If failed, the NPC will report the player for assault and flee.
 A successful feeding increases disposition by a small amount.
 The feeding success state and timestamp will be saved to for the NPC for later usage.
 The following formula will be used for the success-check:
 ```lua